wp-plugins/skedmaker-online-scheduling/trunk/readme.txt

 == Frequently Asked Questions ==

 = How do I set up my schedule? =

-From the Administration Home page menu, click on "Default Days".
+1. From the Administration Home page menu, click on "Default Days".
-Select from the options to set up a basic schedule.
+2. Select from the options to set up a basic schedule.

-= How do I set up a more complex schedule that what is available on the Default Days? =
+= How do I set up a more complex schedule than what is available on the Default Days? =

-From the Administration Home page menu, click on "Custom Days".
+1. From the Administration Home page menu, click on "Custom Days".
-Choose a name for your custom day, for example: Holiday Schedule.
+2. Choose a name for your custom day, for example: Holiday Schedule.
-Click on the name of your Custom Day from the list.
+3. Click on the name of your Custom Day from the list.
-Add timeframes and number of available appointments to the Custom Day in the next page.
+4. Add timeframes and number of available appointments to the Custom Day in the next page.
-Once you have your Custom Day completed, click "Apply Custom Day".
+5. Once you have your Custom Day completed, click "Apply Custom Day".
-You will be directed to a page that lists out all the days for the next 2 years.
+6. You will be directed to a page that lists out all the days for the next 2 years.
-Check off the days you want to aplly your new Custom day to, and click save.
+7. Check off the days you want to apply your new Custom day to, and click save.
-The admin view of your calendar will now reflect the Custom Day you have applied by showing a logo on those days.
+8. The admin view of your calendar will now reflect the Custom Day you have applied by showing a logo on those days.
-To remove a custom day, select "Remove Custom Day" at the top of the appointments list on the Admin Home page.
+9. To remove a custom day, select "Remove Custom Day" at the top of the appointments list on the Admin Home page.

 = How do I suggest a new feature to add to Skedmaker? =